 Ric’s aim is to share his passion of stone and art with people who are interested in carving and to develop a multimedia approach by mixing jade with metal and other stones in small and large scale work.

 The Symposium Rift was born out of the want and willingness to share skills by a group of artists, it is an amazing time of mutual support and differing ideas where the sum of the people and skills add to much more than the simple summation of the people

-Courtney Jamieson is a young and up and coming artist.
-Courntey leant the art of silversmtihing in Wellington.
-He recently moved to the West Coast of the South Islands to become more engaged in a carvers way of life and learn the art of pounamuy carving.
+Courtney learnt the art of silversmithing in Wellington.
+He lives on the West Coast of the South Island where he finds he can be more engaged in a carver’s way of life and learn the art of pounamu carving.